daniel10012/progress-log/learned_concepts.md

 # Saturday 1
 local variable 'name' referenced before assignment --> when u define in local scope a global scope variable

+# Monday2
+add a remote repository : git remote add namebranch httpgiithub... remove : git remote remove testbranch

+things we dont wanna commit: add a .gitignore   generelly .idea and venv we dont wanna commit

+git workflow:
+git init , make changes, git add<filename> , git commit -m "msg" , git push <remote-name> master

+Tuples
+x = 1, 2   -> give a tuple

+def my_funct():
+ a =1
+ b = 2
+ return a, b
+ --> returns a tuple

+unpack the tuple ->  y,z = my_funct()
+                     print(y)   -> 1
+                     print (z) -> 2

+ aliasing -> new_list = my_list point the same space in memory, if i change one i change the other if i wanna make a copy : new_list = my_list.copy

+ ctrl T rename or right click refactor rename

+ cache -> how that works? memory management for mutable and immutable object

+ membership to a list -> in    not in

+ do exercises all from chapter 5

+ git log -> check history
+ git checkout 512d9dcf3a811654 -> rolls back to that commit    and reset head git checkout master returns to latest version

+ create a branch:
+ git checkout -b caden_db_feature git branch -a git branch -> tells which branch u at

+ git push salt_remote caden_db_feature  -> where we wanna push, what we wanna push